espressif/esp-mdf/docs/en/api-guides/mupgrade.rst

 If you want to customize the upgrade approach, please keep in mind the following:

 - **Do not upgrade from device to device**: It may lead to incompatibility between different versions of devices, which will destroy the original network, create standalone nodes, and increase upgrade difficulties.
-- **Do not transmit an entire firmware file**: ESP-MESH is a multi-hop network, which means it can only guarantee a reliable transmission from node to node, and NOT end to end.
+- **Do not transmit an entire firmware file**: ESP-WIFI-MESH is a multi-hop network, which means it can only guarantee a reliable transmission from node to node, and NOT end to end.
 If an entire firmware is attempted to be transmitted in one go, devices located a few nodes away from the root node are very likely to experience data loss, which will immediately cause upgrade failure.